-Looked after children and previously looked after children are more likely to experience the challenge of SEMH than their peers.
+Children in care and previously in care are more likely to experience the challenge of SEMH than their peers.
 For example, they may struggle with executive functioning skills, forming trusting relationships, social skills, managing strong feelings, sensory processing difficulties, foetal alcohol syndrome and coping with transition or change.
 This can impact on their behaviour and education.
 (DfE Feb 2018)